qz28/microbiosima/README.md

 ##Development

-Our selection and HGT model are still under developing process.
+Our selection and horizontal gene transfer (HGT) model are still under developing process.